denysdovhan/learnyouhtml/exercises/forms/en.md

 ## THE CHALLENGE

-Create a with two inputs (for login and password) and submit button.
+Create a form with two inputs (for login and password) and a submit button.

 Verify your document with `learnyouhtml verify` when you get a solution.